TashfiaJ/Security-Papers/Neuroscope.md

 **Key points:**
 - Works on compiled binaries of DNNs (no source code needed).
 - Supports multiple architectures and frameworks.
-- Demonstrates successful recovery on various hardware (CPU, ARM, etc.).
+- Demonstrates successful recovery on various hardware.
 - Highlights how current model protection mechanisms are weak.